Ernyoke/certified-aws-solutions-architect-professional/01-accounts/ram.md

 - Services can be shared with principals: accounts, OU's and ORG
 - Shared resources can be accessed natively
 - There is no cost by using RAM, only the service cost may apply
+- AWS RAM for sharing resources in an organization can be enabled with `enable-sharing-with-aws-organizations` CLI command.
+This operation creates a service-linked role called `AWSServiceRoleForResourceAccessManager` that has the IAM managed policy named `AWSResourceAccessManagerServiceRolePolicy` attached.
+This role permits RAM to retrieve information about the organization and its structure.
+This lets us share resources with all of the accounts

 ## Availability Zone IDs